codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 You can find our more about the Codemagic REST API [here](../rest-api/codemagic-rest-api.md)

-Check out the final white-label sample project [here](https://github.com/codemagic-ci-cd/white-label-demo-project).
+Check out the final white label sample project [here](https://github.com/codemagic-ci-cd/white-label-demo-project).